-The Company recognized \$23,676 for the three months ended March 31, 2020, as Special Charges, Including Business Realignment Costs.
-These costs include \$22,127 of separation and transition benefits and related costs as a result of the Company's review of its operations, described below, and \$1,549 related to the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the expansion of the Company's headquarters in New York and the Company's business realignment initiatives.
+The Company recognized \$7,380 and \$39,614 for the three and nine months ended September 30, 2020, respectively, as Special Charges, Including Business Realignment Costs.
+For the three and nine months ended September 30, 2020, these costs include \$7,253 and \$37,558, respectively, for separation and transition benefits and related costs as a result of the Company's review of its operations, described below, and \$127 and \$2,056, respectively, for the acceleration of depreciation expense for leasehold improvements and certain other fixed assets in conjunction with the expansion of the Company's headquarters in New York and the Company's business realignment initiatives.

 In the first quarter of 2020, the Company substantially completed a review of operations focused on markets, sectors and people which have delivered lower levels of productivity in an effort to attain greater flexibility of operations and better position itself for future growth.
-This review, which began in the fourth quarter of 2019, will generate reductions of approximately 6% of the Company's headcount.
-In conjunction with the employment reductions, the Company is expected to incur aggregate separation and transition benefits (including costs related to the acceleration of deferred compensation) and related costs of approximately \$38,000, \$22,127 of which has been recorded in Special Charges, Including Business Realignment Costs, in the first quarter of 2020.
+This review, which began in the fourth quarter of 2019, will generate reductions of approximately 8% of the Company's headcount.
+In conjunction with the employment reductions, the Company is expected to incur aggregate separation and transition benefits (including costs related to the acceleration of deferred compensation) and related costs of approximately \$43,000, \$37,558 of which has been recorded in Special Charges, Including Business Realignment Costs, in the first nine months of 2020, and \$2,850 of which was recorded in 2019.
 The Company's estimates of charges are based on a number of assumptions.
 Actual results may differ materially if actual activity deviates from these assumptions.

-Further, in conjunction with its business realignment initiatives, in April 2020, the Company entered into an agreement for the leaders of its business in Mexico to purchase Evercore Casa de Bolsa, S.A. de C.V. ("ECB"), the Company's Mexico based broker-dealer focused principally on providing Investment Management services, for a purchase price of MXN \$35,000.
-Completion of this sale, which is subject to regulatory approval, is expected to occur by the end of 2020.
+In connection with its business realignment initiatives, in April 2020, the Company entered into an agreement for the leaders of its business in Mexico to purchase ECB, the Company's Mexico based broker-dealer focused principally on providing Investment Management services, for a purchase price of MXN 35,000.
+This sale will be completed following regulatory approval.
+In addition, in October 2020 the Company announced the decision to transition its advisory presence in Mexico to a strategic alliance relationship with a newly-formed independent strategic advisory firm founded by certain former employees.